clarkcb/xsearch/README.md

 the compilers/interpreters for those languages, unless that system already has them installed (e.g. python and ruby on Linux / OSX).

-I have a script under the xsearch/shared directory called build.sh that can be used to compile various compiled language versions.
+I have a script under the _xsearch/shared_ directory called _build.sh_ that can be used to compile any or all of the compiled language versions.
 For example, you can build the Haskell version (after installing GHC) by running:

     $ cd ~/src/git/xsearch
     $ ./shared/build.sh haskell

-You can also run it without a language to build all compiled versions at once.
+You can also run it without a language name to build all compiled versions in one run.

 Below is some additional info for some of the languages.